Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Ability to hold instructions;

-Attention parameters (stability, distribution, switching);
+Parameters of attention (stability, distribution, switching);

 The number of correctly filled figures in relation to their total number (correctness index);

-2. Diagnostics of the features of mnestic activity
+2. Diagnosis of features of mnestic activity

 Memorizing 10 words (according to A.R.
 Luria)

-Age of the surveyed: not earlier than 7.5-8 years.
+Age of subjects: no earlier than 7.5-8 years.

 The memorization procedure is repeated.
-Depending on the objectives of the study, the number of repetitions can be limited to 5, or words are repeated until complete memorization (as a rule, this requires no more than 9-10 repetitions)
+Depending on the purposes of the study, the number of repetitions can be limited to 5, or words are repeated until complete memorization (as a rule, this requires no more than 9-10 repetitions)

 During the third and subsequent repetitions of words, the instruction in expanded form is not repeated.
-The psychologist simply says, "One more time."
+The psychologist simply says: “One more time.”

 Indicators:

-The volume of direct auditory-speech memorization;
+Volume of direct auditory-verbal memorization;

 Delayed playback volume;

-An example of the implementation of the technique
+An example of the technique

 Forest